caplanhook/family-stories/SUBMISSION.md

-# Voice Notes → Long-Form Writing: Take-Home Submission
+# Capturing Family Stories with Voice + AI

 > A weekly prompt asks an older relative to tell one story out loud.
 The tool turns her unpolished recording into a structured written story in her own voice and delivers it to her family with the original audio attached.